Professor Catriona H M Kelly

 Lecturer at Merton College

-Catriona Kelly works on Russian literature and on Russian cultural history, particularly Russian modernism, gender history, the history of childhood, national identity, and the recent history of Leningrad/St Petersburg.
-She has published a large number of books and articles in these areas, sponsored by grants from the Leverhulme Trust and the British Academy (see http://www.mod-langs.ox.ac.uk/russian/childhood).
-From 2007 to 2011, she led a large international project on Russian national identity, sponsored by a major grant from the Arts and Humanities Research Council (see http://www.mod-langs.ox.ac.uk/russian/nationalism).
-Her study of cultural memory in Leningrad/St Petersburg since 1957, supported by work in archives, interviews, and first-hand observation as well as work with printed sources, St Petersburg: Shadows of the Past, was published by Yale University Press in 2014.
+I work on Russian literature and on Russian cultural history, particularly Russian modernism, gender history, the history of childhood, national identity, and the recent history of Leningrad/St Petersburg.
+I have published a large number of books and articles in these areas.
+Grants from the Leverhulme Trust and the British Academy, as well as the University of Oxford and New College, 2002-2007, funded my work on Children’s World (Yale U.P.
+2008) (see http://www.mod-langs.ox.ac.uk/russian/childhood).
+From 2007 to 2011, I led a large international project on Russian national identity, sponsored by a major grant from the Arts and Humanities Research Council (see http://www.mod-langs.ox.ac.uk/russian/nationalism).
+My study of cultural memory in Leningrad/St Petersburg since 1957, supported by work in archives, interviews, and first-hand observation as well as work with printed sources, St Petersburg: Shadows of the Past, was published by Yale University Press in 2014.
 Soviet and Post-Soviet Identities, co-edited with Mark Bassin, came out in 2012 from Cambridge University Press.
-Other interests include oral history (for information about the Oxford Archive of Life History, see http://www.ehrc.ox.ac.uk/lifehistory).
-Catriona Kelly also works as a literary translator, particularly of poetry, and writes for the general literary press (particularly The Guardian and The Times Literary Supplement).
-She is on the editorial board of several journals, including Kritika, Slavic Review, Slavonic and East European Review, and Antropologicheskii forum/Forum for Anthropology and Culture (St Petersburg).
-In 2013, she was pre-elected President of the Association of Slavic„ East European, and Eurasian Studies, USA (ASEEES) for 2015.
-She is the first person not working at a US university to hold this position.
+I have published extensively on the preservation of architectural heritage, and since 2013, have been researching the history of cinema in the post-Stalin years, particularly under Brezhnev.
+My other interests include oral history (for information about the Oxford Archive of Life History, see http://www.ehrc.ox.ac.uk/lifehistory).
+I have also published literary translations, particularly of poetry, and have frequently written for the general literary press (particularly The Guardian and The Times Literary Supplement) and appeared on radio and TV.
+I am on the editorial board of several leading specialist journals, including Kritika, Slavic Review, Slavonic and East European Review, and Antropologicheskii forum/Forum for Anthropology and Culture (St Petersburg).
+In 2015, I was President of the Association of Slavic„ East European, and Eurasian Studies, USA (ASEEES) – the only person so far not working at a US university to hold this position.

 (for a more detailed list, see https://oxford.academia.edu/CatrionaKelly).

-St Petersburg: Shadows of the Past (Yale Univeresity Press, 2014).
+St Petersburg: Shadows of the Past (Yale University Press, 2014).

 (ed., with Mark Bassin) Soviet and Post-Soviet Identities (Cambridge University Press, 2012).